Defense for Drug Possession Charges

-When facing drug charges, your world may seem like it’s been turned upside down.
+Are you facing drug charges in Broward or Palm Beach Country?
+Y We know your world may seem like it’s been turned upside down.
 Anxiety, confusion, and worry about how this charge will affect your future are top of mind, and for good reason.
 Florida’s penalties for drug crimes are swift, varied, and severe, no matter if the crime involves the selling, possession, trafficking, or manufacturing of controlled substances.

 Most people think of cocaine, heroin, and other illegal substances when they think of drug offenses.
 However, illegal sale, procurement, and use of prescription drugs is also a drug offense.
 Every drug charge is serious and can come with severe repercussions.

 - Manufacture, possession, or delivery of a controlled substance

 - Possession of a controlled substance with intent to manufacture, distribute, or sell

 Federal Sentencing Guidelines for Drug Offenses in Florida